-For certified teachers, this 40 credit-hour program leads to initial/professional certification in teaching students with disabilities, grades 1-6.
-Candidates must hold a baccalaureate degree from an accredited institution and existing teaching certificate in either childhood or adolescent education.
+For certified teachers, this 40 credit-hour program leads to an additional initial/professional certification in teaching students with disabilities, grades 1-6.
+Candidates must hold a baccalaureate degree from an accredited institution and existing teaching certificate in either childhood.